macgyver121/my_project/Data Bricks Demo/README.md

-This is python notebook using Data Bricks to
+This is python notebook using Data Bricks to create

-Create Spark project : Marketing campaign for members with loyalty score
+## Spark project : Marketing campaign for members with loyalty score
 - Use PySpark to read csv file with delimiter as tab
 - Wrangle and derive features from existing columns
 - Write dataframe into Delta Lake as parquet files